browserengineering/book/book/rendering-architecture.md

 Great!
 Technically speaking though, this font optimization is not a pure micro-optimization, but a caching strategy, so let's now discuss that.

-Various kinds of caches are the single most important class of optimizations for browsers.
+Various kinds of caches are the single most effective class of optimizations for browsers.
 Real browsers have caches all over the place---network resource caches and font caches are two.
 (Well, we haven't actually implemented a network cache yet---maybe in a future chapter?)
 The rendering pipeline is no different: there are caches of various kinds throughout style, layout, and paint.
 In fact, we already saw an example of this in [chapter 10](reflow.md).

 Notice that the layout tree itself is a cache, as is the display list.
 We can come up with all sorts of ideas to minimize changes to the tree or the list